githubmorgue/Java_fundamental/README.md

-### My repository for Java's files, which I created for fundmental practice.
+### My repository for Java's files, which I created for fundamental practice.